ibm-cloud-docs/sap/sap-monitoring-checking-and-preparing-sap-system.md

 On each SAP system, the local operating system firewall and SELinux/AppArmor are disabled by default.
 If the operating system firewall is enabled, check the firewall settings on each SAP system for SQL ports and SAP instance ports.

-If you decide to use the firewalld service, open the ports used on the SAP system and on the monitoring host.
+If you decide to use the firewalld service, open the ports that are used on the SAP system and on the monitoring host.
 Use the following commands to allow additional ports in the firewalld service.

 ```sh